MIC-DKFZ/nnUNet/documentation/explanation_plans_files.md

 - `foreground_intensity_properties_by_modality`: Intensity statistics of the foreground regions (all labels except background and ignore label), computed over all training cases.
 Used by [CT normalization scheme](explanation_normalization.md).
-- `image_reader_writer`: Name of the image reader/wrriter class that should be used with this dataset.
-You might want to change this if, for example, you would like to run inference with a files that have a different file format.
-The class that is names here must be located in nnunetv2.imageio!
+- `image_reader_writer`: Name of the image reader/writer class that should be used with this dataset.
+You might want to change this if, for example, you would like to run inference with files that have a different file format.
+The class that is named here must be located in nnunetv2.imageio!
 - `label_manager`: The name of the class that does label handling.
 Take a look at nnunetv2.utilities.label_handling.LabelManager to see what it does.
 If you decide to change it, place your version in nnunetv2.utilities.label_handling!
 - `transpose_forward`: nnU-Net transposes the input data so that the axes with the highest resolution (lowest spacing) come last.
 This is because the 2D U-Net operates on the trailing dimensions (more efficient slicing due to internal memory layout of arrays).
-Future work might move this to setting to affect only individual configurations.
+Future work might move this setting to affect only individual configurations.
 - transpose_backward is what numpy.transpose gets as new axis ordering.
 - `transpose_backward`: the axis ordering that inverts "transpose_forward"
 - \[`original_median_shape_after_transp`\]: just here for your information